ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 A client MAY additionally use a discovered Designated Resolver without either of these methods, based on implementation-specific policy or user input.
 Details of such policy are out of scope of this document.
-Clients SHOULD NOT automatically use a Designated Resolver without some sort of validation, such as the two methods defined in this document or a future mechanism.
+Clients MUST NOT automatically use a Designated Resolver without some sort of validation, such as the two methods defined in this document or a future mechanism.

-A client MUST NOT use a Designated Resolver designated by one Unencrypted Resolver in place of another Unencrypted Resolver.
-As these are known only by IP address, this means each unique IP address used for unencrypted DNS requires its own designation discovery.
-This ensures queries are being sent to a party designated by the resolver originally being used.
+A client MUST NOT re-use a designation discovered using the IP address of one Unencrypted Resolver in place of any other Unencrypted Resolver.
+Instead, the client SHOULD repeat the discovery process to discover the Designated Resolver of the other Unencrypted Resolver.
+In other words, designations are per-resolver and MUST NOT be used to configure the client's universal DNS behavior.
+This ensures in all cases that queries are being sent to a party designated by the resolver originally being used.
+This cannot be guaranteed when designations are reused because Unencrypted Resolvers can only be identified by their IP address.

 ### Use of Designated Resolvers across network changes

-Generally, clients also SHOULD NOT reuse the Designated Resolver discovered from an Unencrypted Resolver over one network connection in place of the same Unencrypted Resolver on another network connection.
-Instead, clients SHOULD repeat the discovery process on the other network connection.
+If a client is configured with the same Unencrypted Resolver's IP address on multiple different networks, a Designated Resolver that has been discovered on one network SHOULD NOT be reused on any of the other networks without repeating the discovery process for each network.

 However, if a given Unencrypted Resolver designates a Designated Resolver that does not use a private or local IP address and can be verified using the mechanism